Skip to main content

 Amazon Does Not Supply PII For Fulfillment By Amazon (FBA)

-Traditionally, Amazon's data protection policies limit buyers' access to personally identifiable information (PII).
+Amazon's data protection policies traditionally limit buyers' access to personally identifiable information (PII).
 Amazon introduced the policy of not sharing the FBA PII data in 2019.
 As a result, Amazon does not share this information via API or your Amazon Seller Central account.

 Amazon PII Restricted Data Services

-The Selling Partner API requires special tokens to access a customer's PII (Personally Identifiable Information).
+The Selling Partner API requires unique tokens to access a customer's PII (Personally Identifiable Information).
 The approved Openbridge SP-API application will request a Restricted Data Token (RDT) for applicable resources.
 The following API operations have restrictions because customers' Personally Identifiable Information (PII) may be present.

 Direct Fulfillment Orders API: